Plastix/osm-integer-programming/README.md

 # osm-integer-programming
 A program for calculating optimal cycling routes modelled as an integer program (known as the *Cycle Trip Planning Problem*).
 Mapping data is provided by [OpenStreetMaps](https://www.openstreetmap.org/#) and parsed by [GraphHopper](https://github.com/graphhopper/graphhopper).
-The integer program is solved using [Google Optimization Tools](https://developers.google.com/optimization/).
+The integer program is solved using [Gurobi](http://www.gurobi.com/)

 Mathemtical formulation of the Cycle Trip Planning Problem is from the following [paper](https://www.sciencedirect.com/science/article/pii/S1366554514000751):
 ```